digicademy/mdlr/Documentation/Index.rst

 templating.
 Components are defined via Fluid to provide vanilla HTML, CSS and a tiny bit of JS.
 They follow an atomic-design pattern from small atoms via larger molecules, organisms, and templates all the way to pages.
-This implementation avoids reactive frameworks, CSS and JS preprocessors, as well as largely JS-based web components in favour of delivering readable but coherent HTML to end users.
+This implementation avoids reactive frameworks, CSS/JS preprocessors, as well as largely JS-based web components in favour of delivering readable and coherent HTML to end users.
 All components aim for semantic expressivity, accessibility, and responsive layouts that adapt to various form factors from mobile to tablet to laptop to desktop.